8 min read

 • Good fit when administration and sequencing matter more than community polish

-Which WordPress LMS Plugin Should You Pick?
+Which Plugin Should You Pick?

-If you want the shortest version:
+If you want the short version:

 The wrong choice is usually not a bad plugin.
 It is a plugin that does not match the business model.

 Many site owners start by comparing LMS plugins as course tools.
 The stronger long-term view is to compare them as part of a broader education stack.
-Once you add memberships, private content, learner groups, discussion spaces, or community-based retention, the LMS decision starts affecting much more than lesson delivery.
+Once you add memberships, private content, learner groups, or community-based retention, the LMS decision starts affecting much more than lesson delivery.

 If you are thinking beyond a simple course catalog, these related guides are worth reading next: